nirmata/kyverno-aws-adapter/charts/kyverno-aws-adapter/README.md

 ### Running on the EKS cluster

-1. Make sure that you have configured an [IAM role for the service account](#IAM-Role-for-Service-Account) `kyverno-aws-adapter-sa` in your desired namespace (configured in `values.yaml`) and specified the role's ARN in the `roleArn` field inside `values.yaml` file.
+1. Make sure that you have configured an [IAM role for the service account](#IAM-Role-for-Service-Account) to be used by the Adapter, through the `roleArn` parameter of the Helm install command that follows.

 2. Add the Kyverno AWS Adapter Helm repository.
     ```console